 Physics!
 This fan uses an innovative thermoelectric device to generate electricity directly from the heat of the stove to run the fan.
 The electrical energy is generated from the thermal energy flowing through the device from the bottom (hot) portion of the fan stand to the top (fan-cooled) portion of the stand.
 But most of all—regardless of how it works—it is effective!
 For more info, click here.

 ‘I don’t have a wood heater.
-Will this work with my pellet, coal, barrel, propane, etc., stove?‘
+Will this work with my pellet, coal, barrel, propane, etc., heater?‘

 Yes, it can!
 The fan works on any surface that gets hot enough to cause it to generate enough energy to power the fan motor.
 The base of the fan just needs to get to around 60°C to start spinning, though the hotter it gets, the more powerful the fan will be.
 If you have a grate, insulation, multiple layers on the top surface, it is less likely to be a good option, but you could measure surface temp (e.g., drip a drop of water on it at full temperature to see if it boils would be one easy way) to see if it’s a good solution.